pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 ## <a id="using-gitops"></a>Using GitOps

-This section describes how to use the built-in controller instead of using GitOps to manage the list of namespaces in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) .
+This section describes how to use GitOps to manage the list of namespaces in the [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) instead of the built-in controller.

 >**WARNING**: if there is a namespace in your GitOps repo [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the [provisioner application](about.hbs.md#nsp-component-carvel-app) fails to reconcile and will not be able to create resources.
 Creation of the namespaces